 There is another remarkable link between cinema and nature, specifically with water.
 A film like Borde de nieve, which uses both analogue film and digital images, is made possible by a generous stream of consciousness, like a rippling river of ideas.
 Through disjointed fragments, the film moves us through landscapes and generates a pilgrimage experience.

-Valentina Giraldo is a film critic and a Berlinale Talents alumna.
+This film was chosen by Valentina Giraldo in response to Luisa Mello’s Water and Salt.
+Giraldo is a film critic and a Berlinale Talents alumna.
 She was co-director of the Equinoxio Film Festival and writes for several magazines in Mexico, Argentina, and Colombia.
 Giraldo is a member of the International Federation of Film Critics FIPRESCI and has been a jury member at different film festivals.
 She focuses on visual and gender studies.
 She is a weaver, feminist, and tarot reader.